The world is going electric.

 Now is a great time to go over what is fact versus fiction for electric vehicle charging.

 Charging stations are hard to find.

 They are getting easier to find by the day.
-Blink has deployed over 30,000 charging ports across 18 countries in the Blink Network.
-You can find our charging stations at:
+Blink has deployed over 30,000 charging ports across 18 countries on the Blink Network.
+You can find our charging stations at many popular business locations.

 - parking facilities,

 - supermarkets, and

 Best of all, if you want to host a Blink charging station, you can request one directly from us.
 At Blink, we have a team dedicated to helping you find the best EV charger for your location, and with our flexible business models, we can provide the right solution for your use case.